Last Updated on January 12, 2023

-It seems that there’s always a latest and greatest trend in the health and wellness space, which can feel pretty overwhelming.
+It seems that there’s always the latest and greatest trend in the health and wellness space, which can feel pretty overwhelming.

-I feel like I got a little swept up in wellness culture last year, but on the whole, I built a lot of great habits that improved my health and well-being.
+I feel like I got a little swept up in wellness culture in the past, but on the whole, I built a lot of good habits that improved my health and well-being.

-So, if you’re looking to kickstart a few healthy habits pick a few of these to start!
+So, if you’re looking to kickstart a few wellness practices pick a few of these to start!

 We’re quickly becoming an inside generation with more than a quarter of Americans never venturing outside. (source)

 Many of us spend a lot of time looking at screens so one of the best good habits I started last year was intentionally scheduling time to get outside!